Without nutrition, you're fighting with no weapons

 First, we need to talk about Energy.
 What exactly is it?

 So how do we get our energy?
 Simple - from food!
 Initially, that is.
-Whether horse, human or dog, and provided we eat species-appropriate food (there's my favourite mantra again - sorry), the food we eat provides us with the energy nutrients that eventually 'fuel' our bodies.
+Whether horse, human or dog, and provided we eat species-appropriate food, and not junk food (there's my favourite mantra again - sorry), the food we eat provides us with the energy nutrients that will 'fuel' our bodies.

-Depending on our mammalian species our energy typically comes from sugar, fat, protein and fibre - no prizes for guessing which one fuels our horses!
-Lots of lovely cellulose/hemicellulose fibre from hay, hay, and more hay, which feeds the hindgut fibre-fermenting gut microbes. 😉
+Depending on our mammalian species, energy typically comes from sugar, fat, protein and fibre - no prizes for guessing which one fuels our horses!
+That'll be fibre - lots of lovely cellulose/hemicellulose fibre from hay, hay, and more hay, which feeds the friendly hindgut fibre-fermenting gut microbes. 😉

-These are the key energy sources for our bodies, but the fuel doesn't immediately land where it's needed for our bodies to then use it straight away.
-These nutrients have to be sent to the liver from the gut system (via the intestinal nutrient sensors) to be broken down - correct term biotransformed, aka metabolising - into molecules (with a lot of help from other nutrients, i.e. vitamins/minerals etc).
-The liver then sends everything off to the kidneys which have the massive job of deciding a) whether that molecule is useful for the body, or b) whether it needs to be excreted.
+But - the 'fuel' doesn't immediately land where it's needed for our bodies to then use it straight away.
+These nutrients have to be sent to the liver from the gut system (via the intestinal nutrient sensors) to be broken down - correct term biotransformed (we also know it as metabolising) - into molecules, with a lot of help from other nutrients, i.e. vitamins/minerals etc. The liver then sends everything off to the kidneys which have the massive job of deciding a) whether that molecule is useful for the body, or b) whether it needs to be excreted.

 If it's useful, it's absorbed back into the bloodstream and sent to the body's cells, and this is where the action happens, because ...
-Inside each and every cell in the body are the Mitochondria, tiny yet immensely powerful factories housed within the body's cells that take the biotransformed food nutrients we've eaten, and the oxygen we breathe, and convert them into the main energy currency that the body uses - ATP (more on this below).⁣⁣⁣ ATP basically makes the cells able to do their stuff.
+Inside each and every cell in the body are the mitochondria, tiny yet immensely powerful factories housed within each and every one of the body's cells.
+The mitochondria take the biotransformed food nutrients we've eaten, and the oxygen we breathe, and convert them into the main energy 'currency' that the body uses - ATP (more on this below).⁣⁣⁣ ATP basically makes the cells able to do their stuff.

 Thing is, the mitochondria also need a whole lot of other components - micronutrients.
 We're talking vitamins, minerals, trace elements, amino acids, fats, phytochemicals (extracts from plants) ... you name it.
 All tiny molecules that have a distinct metabolic role in the cells of the body.
 Micronutrients are the foundation of any diet, but if the body doesn't get the right ones in plentiful supply, we're looking at cellular dysfunction that in time turns into a diseased organ and a sick body.